 You may have heard someone refer to a dog as “mangy,” but did you know that mange is an actual condition in dogs?
-You’ll usually see the most dramatic cases of sarcoptic mange in stray or homeless dogs with missing patches of fur and itchy, red skin, but mange is something that can happen to beloved and well-cared for family dogs, too.
+You’ll usually see the most dramatic cases of sarcoptic mange (missing patches of fur and itchy, red skin) in stray or homeless dogs, but mange can happen to beloved family dogs, too.

 “Sarcoptic mange” is a term used to describe a skin infection caused by parasitic mites.
-Sarcoptic mange (also called scabies) occurs when the Sarcoptes scabiei mites burrow into the dog’s skin and cause infection.
-Sarcoptic mange in dogs is highly contagious, both for other dogs and via dog-to-people transmission.
+Also called scabies, sarcoptic mange occurs when the Sarcoptes scabiei mites burrow into a dog’s skin and cause infection.
+Sarcoptic mange in dogs is highly contagious, both for other dogs and via dog-to-human transmission.

 Dogs generally get sarcoptic mange, or scabies, from another dog with the disease.
-Your dog is more likely to get mange in places where they come into close contact with other dogs —doggie daycares, dog parks, veterinary clinics, and groomers—are all places where scabies can be transmitted.
+Your dog is more likely to get mange in places where they come into close contact with other dogs — like doggie daycares, dog parks and groomers.

 Take your dog to the veterinarian as soon as possible to determine the type of mange your dog might have.
-These symptoms can also indicate other medical issues, so it’s important to get your dog checked out and get an accurate diagnosis.
+The symptoms below can also indicate other medical issues, so it’s important to get your dog checked out and get an accurate diagnosis.

-Scabies is diagnosed through a skin scrape, though the mites can be hard to find this way.
-If a dog is displaying many of the typical symptoms, a vet may begin treatment.
-Treatment includes topical or oral medication, but it’s also very important to clean your house and any bedding that the dog may have come into contact with, because these mites can live in the environment for two to three weeks.
+Scabies is diagnosed through a skin scrape, though the mites can be hard to find with this method.
+If a dog is already displaying many of the typical symptoms, your vet may begin treatment.
+Treatment includes an oral or topical medication, but it’s also very important to clean your house and any bedding your dog may have come into contact with, because these mites can live in the environment for two to three weeks.
 Additionally, it is important to clean brushes and any other grooming equipment and make sure all pets in the home are treated.